 Yes our Matcha is safe to consume.
 Tests for radiation are performed and it is always below the detection limit.
 Find the latest reports here.
-Along with radiation testing, Midori Spring adheres to very strict Organic and Kosher regulations, many tests and audits are performed to pass these standards - which ensure food safety.
+Along with radiation testing, Midori Spring adheres to very strict Organic and Kosher regulations, many tests and audits are performed to pass these standards.
 Our Organic and Kosher certifications can be found here.
-If testings fail, we cannot ship these products to US/Canada/UK/Germany, they would not be allowed to leave Japan.
+If we do not pass these tests and audits, we cannot ship these products to US/Canada/UK/Germany, they would not be allowed to leave Japan.
 We would not be selling our Matcha if it was not safe.
 Still concerned?
 Please contact us here.

 Please consult with your health care professional.
 A cup of Matcha (using 1g of Matcha powder) has 35mg of caffeine.